-In a similar way, a Neutral Good character will lie, steal and cheat if the victim is Evil or to further the greater good.
+In a similar way, a Neutral Good character will mislead, break promises, and take things that don’t belong to them to further the greater good.

 A Neutral Good person will break the rules if they are doing it for the greater good and they will feel confident and justified in their actions.

 Some Neutral Good characters do good as they go about their everyday lives, it’s just part of who they are.